trimcore/scada/doc/privileges.md

 * Lock pages in memory
 * Add User or Group: `SYSTEM`
 * Add User or Group: `trimcore` *or appropriate username under which the software runs*

+## SeManageVolumePrivilege

+TBD

+## SeShutdownPrivilege

+In edge cases, when catastrophic environment or memory corruption is detected, the software may attempt to reboot the operating system.
+This privilege is generally available to all non-guests, there is no need for additional setup.